Effect of boundary scattering on spin-hall effect: Velocity and current

-In figure(9), for the over-critical region it is clearly shown that all the three components of polarization of extraordinary reflected beam will be present irrespective of the three cases of SOC strengths $\i.e. $ $\alpha < \beta$,$\alpha > \beta$ and $\alpha = \beta$.
-Also in this region the net polarization always has non-zero values.
-All the three components of polarization as well as the net polarization will exponentially decay as the distance from the barrier increases.
-This non-propagating non-zero polarization gives rise to spin-accumulation near the barrier which is clearly an important consequence of spin-dependent elastic reflection from a impenetrable barrier in the presence of Rashba and Dresselhaus SOC.
+the barrier increases.
+This is shown in figure(8).
+This non-propagating non-zero polarization gives rise to spin-accumulation near the barrier which is clearly an important consequence of spin-dependent elastic reflection from a impenetrable barrier in the presence of R and D SOC.
 So it is clear that spin-accumulation near the barrier is a typical phenomena in which spin-accumulation near the barrier will not only depend upon the bulk spin-current but also on the spin-dependent scattering from the lateral impenetrable barrier which can be think of the lateral edges of the sample.